 Buyers want to imagine themselves living in your home.
-Having personal hygiene items out makes them feel like they’re invading on someone else’s space and gives off uncomfortable feelings during the walk through.
-Not just that, these can make counter tops feel cluttered and displeasing to the eye.
-Make sure all of these items, such as hair products, toothbrushes and lotions, are kept hidden.
+Having personal hygiene items out makes them feel like they’re invading someone else’s space and gives off uncomfortable feelings during the walkthrough.
+Not just that, these can make countertops feel cluttered and be displeasing to the eye.
+Make sure all of these items, such as hair products, toothbrushes, and lotions, are kept hidden.
 These staging mistakes will turn heads in the wrong direction.
 The main goal here is to make it seem like no one lives there so the buyer can easily jump into the saddle of purchasing it.

 Having Controversial Items Displayed

 Not only should politics and topics of debate be left out of dinner conversation (especially with in-laws) but they should also be left out of the home buying process because they are big staging mistakes.
 If you are a hunter, for example, and have your prized hunts mounted on the walls, that may be off-putting to many buyers who could be against it.
 The same can go for religious items because your buyers could follow a different religion than you.
 Everything from posters to table toppers to books should be free of controversy, opinion and anything else that could be tainted with debate or mixed feelings when showing your home.